Demographics of Dallas: 2018

-Racial, ethnic and cultural statistics
+2020 census

 At the 2010 census the racial makeup of Dallas was 50.7% White, 25.0% Black or African American, 0.5% Native American, 2.9% Asian, 0.1% Pacific Islander, 17.2% from other races, and 2.7% from two or more races.
 42.4% of the population was Hispanic or Latino of any race.
 Non Hispanic whites made up 28.8% of the city of Dallas.
 Hispanic-blacks for the first time in the 2000 census as the largest minority group in Dallas.
 The city has historically been predominantly white but its population diversified as it grew in size and importance over the 20th century.
 Almost 25% of Dallas' population is foreign born.
 The largest minority group in the city are Hispanics and Latinos—Dallas is a major destination for Mexican immigrants seeking opportunity in the United States because of its relative proximity to the U.S.-Mexico border.
 The southwest area of the city, especially Oak Cliff, is predominantly or completely Hispanic.
 The southern and southeastern areas of the city, especially Pleasant Grove and South Dallas, share predominantly black and Hispanic residents even though much of South Dallas is considered to be predominantly black.
 The far north parts of the city are white and the northwestern, northeastern portion of the city is home to predominantly Hispanics, while blacks and Asians share a small mix of population in the same area.
 The city also contains localized populations of Chinese, Korean, Persian, Indian, Bangladeshi, Pakistani, German, Arab, Polish, Russian, Romanian and Jewish people.

 In the United States Census Bureau's 2018 estimates, 29.3% were non-Hispanic white, 24.8% Black or African American, 0.2% American Indian or Alaska Native, 3.4% Asian, and 1.5% from two or more races.
 Hispanics or Latinos of any race made up 40.7% of the estimated population in 2018.
 Among the Hispanic or Latin American population in 2018, 34.0% of Dallas was Mexican, 0.4% Puerto Rican, 0.2% Cuban and 5.9% other Hispanic or Latino.
 In 2017's American Community Survey estimates among the demographic 36% were Mexican, 0.5% Puerto Rican, 0.3% Cuban, and 4.9% other Hispanic or Latino.

+Languages

+According to the 2022 American Community Survey, the most commonly spoken languages in Dallas by people aged 5 years and over (1,207,230 people):